 Modern democrats continue to support monetary and social policies that help level the playing field, like the Patient Protection and Affordable Care Act, signed into law in 2010.
 This bill is supposed to allow people to be able to purchase affordable healthcare.
 Other monetary social policies that Democrats support include a higher national minimum wage, more robust Medicare and Medicaid programs, and more tax breaks for the lower and middle classes.

-In addition to addressing economic inequality, Democrats also support increased regulation of industry.
+In addition to addressing economic inequality, Democrats also support increased regulation of the industry.
 During the Spanish American War of 1898, more United States soldiers died due to poisoned meat packaged by three meatpacking companies in Chicago than from bullets.
 This lead to the passage of the Pure Food and Meat Act in 1906, which allowed the government to inspect meat and forbade companies to sell tainted meat products.
 Democrats believe that self-regulation (when companies police themselves) is not effective.
 A more recent example of a Democrat pushing for regulation is Al Gore and his attempts to get Congress to reduce greenhouse gases by limiting carbon emissions.